 Observatório Nacional in Rio de Janeiro, Brazil, prepared their new calendar for the year 2020 in which they devoted the project presented in June to POEMS.

 On Friday, 22 November 2019, Dr. Julieta Sánchez Arias from Universidad Nacional de La Plata, Argentina, presented the second popular science talk at the Planetarium of La Plata.
-During her presentation entitled "Stellar Concert" ("Concierto estelar") she introduced the public into the challenges of modeling a special type of pulsating stars, the so-called hybrid δ Scuti/γ Dor stars, and the analysis of their light-curves.
+During her presentation with title "Stellar Concert" ("Concierto estelar") she introduced the public into the challenges of modeling a special type of pulsating stars, the so-called hybrid δ Scuti/γ Dor stars, and the analysis of their light-curves.

 On Friday, 15 November 2019, Dr. Alejandra Daniela Romero from Universidade Federal do Rio Grande do Sul, Brazil, presented the first popular science talk at the Planetarium of La Plata.
-During her presentation entitled "Earthquakes in Stars" ("Sismos en las estrellas") she introduced the public to the general field of stellar pulsations in white dwarf stars, and the similarity of studying pulsations in these old stars with studying palaeontology on Earth.
+During her presentation with title "Earthquakes in Stars" ("Sismos en las estrellas") she introduced the public to the general field of stellar pulsations in white dwarf stars, and the similarity of studying pulsations in these old stars with studying palaeontology on Earth.

-The Summer School entitled "Pulsations Along Stellar Evolution" was organized within the frame of the La Plata International School (LAPIS) series.
+The Summer School with title "Pulsations Along Stellar Evolution" was organized within the frame of the La Plata International School (LAPIS) series.
 It took place at the Facultad de Ciencas Astrónmicas y Geofísicas, Universidad Nacional de La Plata, La Plata, Argentina, from 11. - 22.
 Nov 2019.Inauguration of the Summer School.

 The aim of this Summer School was to train the next generation of researchers in the field of stellar pulsations and to sensitize them for the importance of asteroseismology for our understanding of stellar structure and the evolution of stars.